A profit and loss account (P&L) template is important whether you are running a business or in the process of setting one up.

 Includes any direct costs involved in making and selling the product purchased, including the wages of those involved in making the product and purchases made from suppliers for goods or raw materials used in the accounting period.

-Includes general expenses and all other costs you have been invoiced for during the period, such as: rent, rates, professional fees, vehicle costs, national insurance and pensions, utlilities etc. Items invoiced for but not yet paid are added to your creditors account on your balance sheet.
+Includes general expenses and all other costs you have been invoiced for during the period, such as: rent, rates, professional fees, vehicle costs, national insurance and pensions, utilities, etc. Items invoiced for, but not yet paid, are added to your creditors account on your balance sheet.

-It is a judgement call on how long a period fixed assets should be depreciated over but be consistent in your application of it.
+It is a judgment call on how long a period fixed assets should be depreciated over but be consistent in your application of it.

 Further reading on accounting and managing cash flow

-- Managing your books and keeping control of your accounts as a small company
+- How to manage your accounts as a small business

 - How the perception of accounting is changing

 - Calling in your debts and chasing late payments